cromatyt/terraform-ecs/README.md

 |AWS_SECRET_ACCESS_KEY| Your AWS SECRET KEY |
 |AWS_DEFAULT_REGION | Your AWS region |

-3. Set the IP list that you want to allow to access to yout security group, Github action secrets name `MY_IP`
+3. Set the IP list that you want to allow to access to yout security group, Github action secrets name `MY_IP`.